PrefectHQ/prefect/docs/integrations/contribute.md

 ## Contributing Integrations

-Anyone can create and share a Prefect Integration and we encourage anyone interested in creating a integration to do so!
+Anyone can create and share a Prefect Integration and we encourage anyone interested in creating an integration to do so!

 ### Generate a project